 Tuskegee offers the one of the most inspiring sites on the civil rights trail, and one of the most appalling.

-The historic college town’s home to the heroic Tuskegee Airmen National Historic Site, honoring a group of African-American fighter pilots who battled the Nazis abroad and prejudice at home.
+The historic college town’s home to the heroic Tuskegee Airmen museum, a National Historic Site at Moton Field airport, honoring the Red Tails, a group of African-American fighter pilots who battled the Nazis abroad and prejudice at home.
 But the city’s also where one of the darkest chapters of African-American history unfolded: the notorious Tuskegee Syphilis Study that let patients suffer in the name of medical research.
-A m

 The Tuskegee Airmen owe their name and their training to an historic Alabama town long celebrated for African-American education.
 Tuskegee Institute, home to Booker T. Washington and George Washington Carver, was where the pilots lived and trained as part of a grudging war effort to develop a segregated corps of fighters.